Here you will find frequently asked questions and answers.

 All currently available products are listed on the website.
 If you see it listed, it's available!How do I order your products?

-Please visit our Menu Choices or Meals pages.
+Please visit our Complete Meals or A La Carte page under the Home Delivery tab.
 When you see something that sounds good, simply choose how many of that item you would like and it will be added to your cart.
 When you're ready, check out as usual.How much is shipping?

 Shipping is included in the cost of the meal case.
 We ship Federal Express Priority Shipping.Where can I purchase Blossom Foods meals?

 Please use our website to purchase products.
 You can add any products to your shopping cart and then pay by credit card during the checkout process.Do you share my personal information with anyone?

 No. All of your information is stored securely and is not shared or sold.What if i forgot my password?